 Forming an LLC in California will help protect your personal assets from lawsuits and judgments against your business.
 An LLC is a legal structure that separates your business and personal assets.
 By not having your business in a separate legal structure, you can be held personally liable for certain debts and lawsuits incurred by the company.
-Forming an California Limited Liability Company does not require an attorney and you can save a lot of money if you do it yourself with the five simple steps below.
+Forming an California Limited Liability Company does not require an attorney and you can save a lot of money if you do it yourself with the six simple steps below.

 An LLC has fewer formalities after formation than a corporation–meaning you can focus on your business and not on paperwork.
 One caveat: California does tax LLCs more heavily than most other states do, with a minimum franchise tax of $800 per year.
 As your company’s revenue increases, the franchise tax increases.
 Note: don’t let the term “franchise” confuse you–even if your business is not a franchise (e.g. McDonald’s, Subway, etc.), you are still liable for the tax.
 Protecting your assets and projecting a professional image for your business might be worth it, but understand that having an LLC in California is more expensive than in other states.